-Juncker plans 'geopolitical' Balkans tour
+Juncker to go on 'geopolitical' Balkans tour

 "If you take a look at the US, Russia, they all have a Balkans strategy, but the EU doesn't have a Balkans strategy … the EU should be a stabilising force there," Zoltan Kovacs, the Hungarian government spokesman, said on Monday.

-He said Montenegro was "ready to join" the EU and that Serbia "should be taken as soon as possible - 2025 would be nice".
+He said Montenegro was "ready to join" the EU and that Serbia "should be taken in as soon as possible - 2025 would be nice".

 Spanish problem

-The diplomatic push is to see the 28 EU leaders meet their six Balkan counterparts at a summit in Sofia in May.
+The diplomatic push is to see the 28 EU leaders meet their six Balkan counterparts at a special enlargement summit in Sofia in May.

 Spain, which does not recognise Kosovo's independence from Serbia, has threatened to spoil the show.